wp-plugins/hashlibs/readme.txt

 Tags: hash, adlibs, echo, url, query, string, dynamic, page, build Requires at least: 2.0.2

 Dynamically build a page with simple shortcode based on hashed URL values.
+Ex.
+Visit josh.dvvvvvvvv.com/#name=Josh or josh.dvvvvvvvv.com/#name=Josh/salutation=Mr. or replace 'Josh' with anything else.

 == Description ==

 Dynamically build a page with simple shortcode based on hashed URL values.

+Ex.
+Visit josh.dvvvvvvvv.com/#name=Josh or josh.dvvvvvvvv.com/#name=Josh/salutation=Mr. or replace the values with your own.
+My WordPress page content is simply: Hi [echo-hash salutation] [echo-hash name] - you can use any hash key you like in replace of 'salutation' or 'name' and place as many as you like anywhere in your content that you like.

 == Installation ==